menegax/SENG302-Organ-Donation-Management-System/README.md

  ### Setup

- 1. Deploy the .jar file using Maven
+ 1. Deploy the .jar file(s) using Maven
- 2. Run command `java -jar <pathtojar>` to begin the console application
+ 2. Run the terminal command `java -jar <pathtojar>` to begin the application

+ If you are running the CLI app:
- 3. Type "quit" at any time into the command line to quit the application
+ * Type "quit" at any time into the command line to quit the application
- 4. Use `-h` for help
+ * Use `-h` for help for any command or sub-command

  ### Available CLI Commands